Flag Etiquette - How to Display the United States Flag

 Fold twice lengthwise, and starting at the stripes end, fold into triangles as shown.

 The United States Flag may be mended.
 It may also be washed or dry-cleaned.
 Some dry-cleaners will provide this service free of charge.
-When a flag has become no longer fit for being displayed, it should be destroyed.
-Its destruction should be in a dignified way, burning is recommended.
+When a flag is no longer fit to be displayed, it should be destroyed.
+Its destruction should be done in a dignified way; burning is recommended.

-At Kronberg's Flags and Flagpoles, we offer both flly-end repair and proper disposal for your flag(s).
+At Kronberg's Flags and Flagpoles, we offer both fly-end repair and proper disposal for your flag(s).
 Please click here to contact us for more information.